Yarns & Fibers Are My Canvas

 I started Spirit Trail Fiberworks in early 2003 after taking a dye workshop at a local studio.
 I had been searching for a “new profession,” after retiring from my commercial real estate career in Washington, DC, when our son was born.
 I have a degree in English Literature with concentrations in Fine Art and Philosophy from the Catholic University of America, and always dreamed of working in a creative field (the 15 year sidetrack in commercial real estate notwithstanding 😉 ).
 I’ve been a knitter since I was a teenager, and have always loved the tactile process of creating something functional and wearable.
 I’ve also always been very attuned to the power of color, not only in its ability to affect and change one’s mood and daily outlook, but also in how differently and individually people experience color and are drawn to some colors more than others.

 In addition to dyeing yarn, I love abstract acrylic painting, which allows me to explore the world of color in a vastly different medium.
-My paintings are available for viewing and purchase in the gallery and shop at my studio.
+My paintings are available for viewing and purchase at www.jenniferatepper.com and on instagram at @jennifer_fineart.

 ** Thank you for supporting my small business! **

-My deep gratitude goes to all the knitters, crocheters, weavers, spinners and other textile artists who visit my studio and shop, my blog, and my booth at the festivals I attend.
-This is truly a small, family business and I couldn’t be doing what I love without you!
+My deep gratitude goes to all the knitters, crocheters, weavers, spinners and other textile artists who use my yarns to create beautiful things.
+This is truly a small, one-woman business and I couldn’t be doing what I love without you!